All Episodes

 Now, I don't know Charlie Kirk well.

-His emphasis and psychic his emphasis on the political aspects of conservatism and the deployment of Christian principles in political in a political context is an area where I would disagree with him.
+His emphasis and psychiatry, his emphasis on the political aspects of conservatism and the deployment of Christian principles in political in a political context is an area where I would disagree with him.

-But what I agree with, agreed with him on strongly, and would agree with anyone on, is that the spiritual life is real and what we're living in is an expression of God.
+But what I agreed with him on strongly and would agree with anyone on, is that the spiritual life is real and what we're living in is an expression of God.

-And if you don't return to God regularly, you'll make God out of sort of temporary passing stuff, like dear old Montel Montel Williams there.
+And if you don't return to God regularly, you'll make God out of temporary passing stuff.

-Let's have a look at uh another story for a minute now.
+Let's have a look at another story for a minute now.

 Over in the UK, things are falling apart.

-Although there's a lot of optimism and hope, primarily coming out of nationalism and right wing patriotism and the protest that's center on the flag, which sort of seem to have as their central motif and explicitly have anti-migration sentiments.
+Although there's a lot of optimism and hope, primarily coming out of nationalism and right-wing patriotism and the protest that center on the flag, which sort of seem to have as their central motif and explicitly have anti-migration sentiments.

-We sent our beloved reporter, my friend Joe McCann, to uh we didn't send him anyway, he was already in the UK, we just give him a camera uh and said we film this stuff.
+We sent our beloved reporter, my friend Joe McCann, to, we didn't send him anywhere, he was already in the UK, we just give him a camera and said, yeah, we film this stuff.

 Because the will of the people could become a very desperate and appalling thing, actually, if misguided and misdirected.

-The thing that's exciting about it, for me at least, is that the UK, with your approaching it from a left-wing perspective or a right wing perspective, is falling apart.
+The thing that's exciting about it, for me at least, is that the UK, whether you're approaching it from a left-wing perspective or a right-wing perspective, is falling apart.

-Everyone is um in absolute alignment when it comes to their perspective on Keir Starmer, the number of people that have got uh delightful chants and songs that center on Keystama being a uh wanker is uh a near miracle and certainly a joy to behold.
+The number of people that have got delightful chants and songs that center on Keir Starmer being a wanker is a near miracle and certainly a joy to behold.

 But at the heart of the British establishment now are serious, serious problems.

-Keir Starmer was the uh head of the Crown Prosecution Service and had press as I understand a pretty close relationship with MI5.
+Keir Starmer was the head of the Crown Prosecution Service and had, as I understand, a pretty close relationship with MI5.

-The person that was being proposed as Britain's ambassador to your country, America, Peter Mandelson, he's been a uh acolyte around power for a long, long time.
+The person that was being proposed as Britain's ambassador to your country, America, Peter Mandelson, he's been an acolyte around power for a long, long time.

 He's been sacked on numerous occasions, usually in some way connected to dishonesty.